 Normal grooming is anything like, licking, chewing and biting.
 So when it comes to your cat’s claws understanding how claws are structured will help you to understand your cat’s claw pulling actions.
-Your cat’s claws are made up of layers which grow from the inside out.
+Your cat’s claws are made up of layers that grow from the inside out.
 Over time the outside layer can become worn and frayed.
 Consequently, your cat will chew or bite at their claws during grooming.
 Their aim is to remove the outer layer to expose the sharp claw underneath.

-*MOST cases of nail biting are normal and generally require no treatment.
+*MOST cases of nail-biting are normal and generally require no treatment.

-A number of medical causes can lead to chronic nail biting and chewing including:
+A number of medical causes can lead to chronic nail-biting and chewing including:

 Ringworm can be challenging to diagnose in cats.
 A fungal infection, ringworm, can cause skin irritations and dandruff.
 Its name comes from the red ring that the infection can cause on the surface of the skin.